How You Can Provide a Great Candidate Experience When Everyone’s Working Remotely

 As companies around the globe are asking their employees to work from home, recruiters and talent acquisition teams are quickly adapting to an all-virtual world.
 Many elements of the hiring process are relatively easy to move online — face-to-face candidate meetings have been replaced with video interviews and online assessment tools can help evaluate candidates’ skills.

 But one potentially challenging part of an online hiring process is providing a top-notch candidate experience.
-With office tours, team lunches, and other in-person touches likely off the table, recruiters are looking for creative ways to show candidates why their company is an incredible place to work — all from their home office.
+With office tours, team lunches, and other in-person touches likely off the table, recruiters are looking for creative ways to improve their candidates’ experience and show why their company is an incredible place to work — all from their home office.
 Now more than ever, candidates also want to feel valued and heard, as they too are feeling the anxieties and challenges of the constantly changing coronavirus situation.

 Here are seven steps to help smooth your company’s transition to an online candidate experience.